danaeynk0208/PICASSA/README.md

 Cluster annotation and projection
 Trajectory inference (Monocle3)
 Cell–cell communication analysis (LIANA)
-Gene expression visualization
+Gene and genesets expression visualization
 Functional enrichment analysis
 Interactive re-clustering and refinement

 👉 Outcome: Iterative, hypothesis-driven exploration within a unified interface

-🧩 Additional Modules
+## 🧩 Additional Modules

 PICASSA includes supplementary tools to extend functionality:

-Gene Conversion Module
-Human ↔ Mouse gene mapping
+Gene Conversion Module to help with some input formats in Phase 2 Human ↔ Mouse gene mapping
 Ensembl ID conversion
 Ortholog detection
 Pathway Plotter Module
-Visualize enrichment results
-Generate publication-ready plots
+Visualize enrichment results produced in PICASSA Phase 2 Generate publication-ready plots
 Reuse saved analysis outputs without recomputation

-📚 Documentation
+## 📚 Documentation

 For full details, tutorials, and advanced usage:

 👉 [Documentation Link — ADD HERE]

-🛠 Built With
+## 🛠 Built With
-R
+R and RShiny

-Shiny
-Seurat
-Monocle3
-LIANA
-clusterProfiler
-ggplot2 / visualization ecosystem
-🌐 Accessibility
+## 🌐 Accessibility

 PICASSA is available via:

 👉 [Live Application Link — ADD HERE]

-(Optional: Docker / local deployment instructions can be added here later)

-🤝 Contributing
+## 🤝 Contributing

-Contributions are welcome and greatly appreciated!
+We welcome feedback and suggestions to improve PICASSA.

 If you would like to contribute:

-Fork the repository
-Create a new branch (feature/YourFeature)
-Commit your changes
-Open a Pull Request

-For bugs or feature requests, please use the issue tracker.
+- Click **"Request Feature"** above to suggest new functionality
+- Click **"Report Bug"** to report any issues

+Alternatively, you can open an issue directly in the repository.

-📑 Citation
+## 📑 Citation

 If you use PICASSA in your research, please cite:

 [ADD YOUR PAPER / THESIS / PREPRINT HERE]

-📬 Contact
+## 📬 Contact

 Danae Yiannakou
 📧 [ADD EMAIL]
 🔗 [OPTIONAL: LinkedIn / GitHub]

-🙏 Acknowledgments
+## 🙏 Acknowledgments

-PICASSA builds upon the functionality of several outstanding tools and resources:
+PICASSA builds upon the functionality of several outstanding tools and resources such as:
 Seurat
 Monocle3
 LIANA